conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 **Side effect in Console & Kafka:**
 None.
-Deploying this object only create the Application in Console.
+Deploying this object will only create the Application in Console.
 It can be viewed in the Application Catalog

 ### Application Instance
 Application Instance represent an actual deployment of an application on a Kafka Cluster for a Service Account.